9 Best Flea Shampoos for Dogs in 2023 – Reviews & Top Picks

 On the positive side, Zodiac has oatmeal in it, so it should soothe any existing bites and bumps.
 Of course, we’d much rather it prevented future bites and bumps by killing off fleas, but you can’t have everything.

-If you’ve noticed your dog is suffering from a flea infestation, Adams Plus is your best bet for solving the problem fast.
+If you’ve noticed your dog is suffering from a flea infestation, Adams Plus is our pick for the best flea shampoo for dogs.
 Not only does it kill adult fleas, but it also gets rid of eggs and larvae as well — and it keeps killing them for up to 28 days after application.

-Hartz Flea & Tick Shampoo is another excellent option, and it’s one that won’t put a dent in your pocketbook.
+Hartz Flea & Tick Shampoo is another excellent option, and it’s our pick for the best flea shampoo for dogs that won’t put a dent in your pocketbook.
 In addition to killing existing fleas, it works to prevent future infestations — and it also leaves your dog’s coat feeling and looking its best.

 If you’re dealing with a flea problem on your dog, the last thing you want to do is bring home an ineffective shampoo.
 After reading the reviews above, we hope you’ll have all the information you need to find the perfect shampoo for your pet.